 Climate Control Systems

 Controlling the internal environment is typically done in two ways.
-A Sealed system or a air exchange system.
+A sealed or air exchange systems.
 Both have advantages and disadvantages which suit a particular growers needs, depending on what they are ultimately looking for.
 I will cover both in detail here.

 A sealed system is exactly that, a grow environment that is sealed and operated along side conditioning equipment to control the internal air characteristics.
 Such as humidity, temperature and co2.
-A sealed system offers more precise control over the environment which is not influenced by external climate conditions, but at a greater cost.
+A sealed system offers more precise control over the environment which is not influenced by the external climate conditions, but at a greater cost.
 As more equipment and energy is needed to create an environment that is perfect for cannabis.
-Its this additional cost factor that is the reason why its typically not suited for small personal grows.
-And best left for the larger cultivation grows.
+Its this additional cost factor that is the reason why it is typically not suited for small personal grows.
+And best left for the larger cultivation systems.

 Air exchange system:

-An air exchange system is where a airflow system is used, such as an exhaust, to replace the internal air with the external air.
-This is a more simple and economical approach to controlling the internal air conditions.
-However this type of system is limited in its ability to control the internal environement, as it is always fixed to the maximum potential of that of the external air characteristics.
-What this means, is that you can only ever attempt to bring your internal air to the same conditon of that of the external air.
+An air exchange system is where airflow is used, such as with an exhaust, to replace the internal air with the external air.
+This is a more simple and usually more economical approach to controlling the internal air conditions.
+As venting hot and humid air, is less energy expensive than using conditioning equipment.
+However this type of system is limited in its ability to control the internal environment, as it is always fixed to the maximum potential of that of the external air characteristics.
+What this means, is that you can only ever attempt to bring your internal air to the same condition of that of the external air.
 And so any fluctuations brought about through natural shifts in weather.
-Will have a significant effect on the internal air.
+Will have a significant effect on the internal air characteristics.

 Thermostats, hygrostats and fan controllers: